Federal Reserve holds its interest rate steady. Here's what that means.

 But Fed Chair Jerome Powell sounded a note of caution at a press conference Wednesday afternoon, saying that "inflation is still high ... and the path forward is uncertain."

+He added, "One thing we think is about that decision about whether we have done enough" to temper inflation.

+Powell also added that the Fed is aware of the danger of waiting too long to cut rates.
+"We are very focused on not making that mistake," he said.

-Still, some economists said the Fed's policy statement underscored that rates remain high enough to rein in inflation, even as officials appear to be tamping down expectations for near-term cuts.
+Still, some economists said the Fed's policy statement underscored that rates are currently high enough to rein in inflation, even as officials appear to be tamping down expectations for near-term cuts.

 "The latest FOMC statement formally removes the Fed's tightening bias and cements the message that they are comfortable that rates are at sufficiently restrictive levels," said Brian Coulton, Fitch Ratings chief economist, in an email.
 "But there is clearly some pushback here against growing market expectations of imminent rate cuts."